Soccer Player

 In Portugal

-Among people born in Portugal, Jota ranks 439 out of 633Before him are Abel Ferreira (1978), Beto (1976), Augusto Santos Silva (1956), Gonçalo Ramos (2001), Francisco Trincão (1999), and Nuno Valente (1974).
+Among people born in Portugal, Jota ranks 445 out of 633Before him are Augusto Santos Silva (1956), Acácio da Silva (1961), Gonçalo Ramos (2001), Francisco Trincão (1999), Nuno Valente (1974), and João Neves (2004).
 After him are Miguel Gomes (1972), Carlos Secretário (1970), Ricardinho (1985), Rui Veloso (1957), Louis Ferreira (1966), and Pizzi (1989).

-Among SOCCER PLAYERS In Portugal
+Among Soccer Players In Portugal

-Among soccer players born in Portugal, Jota ranks 105Before him are Silvestre Varela (1985), Abel Ferreira (1978), Beto (1976), Gonçalo Ramos (2001), Francisco Trincão (1999), and Nuno Valente (1974).
+Among soccer players born in Portugal, Jota ranks 107Before him are Abel Ferreira (1978), Beto (1976), Gonçalo Ramos (2001), Francisco Trincão (1999), Nuno Valente (1974), and João Neves (2004).
 After him are Carlos Secretário (1970), Ricardinho (1985), Pizzi (1989), Dani (1976), Fábio Vieira (2000), and Vieirinha (1986).